flypenguin/hugo-flypenguin-de/content/post/2018/2018-08-26-databases-with-dokku.md

 And done.

 What happened?
-You have now the environment variable <span class="lang:default decode:true crayon-inline">$DATABASE_URL</span> set in the hello-world app, that's why the restart was necessary (which you can postpone, if you want, but you probably need it now, right?).
+You have now the environment variable `$DATABASE_URL` set in the hello-world app, that's why the restart was necessary (which you can postpone, if you want, but you probably need it now, right?).

 Let's check: